alvin-tosh/Kenyatta-Ransomware/README.md

 # Kenyatta-Ransomware
 > Note 1: This project is purely academic, use at your own risk.
 I do not encourage in any way the use of this software illegally or to attack targets without their previous authorization.
+Please do that on a throw-away machine, docker containers and VMs.

 > Note 2: Unfortunatelly now some AVs (including Windows Defender) detects the unlocker as a virus.
 Disable any antivirus to play with the project.